All images used in this website, including all the blogs

 Frequently Asked Questions on Car Rentals

-• What is the minimum age to rent a car in Malta?
+What is the minimum age to rent a car in Malta?
 The standard minimum age is 21.
+Drivers under the age of 25 should expect to pay a daily Young Driver Surcharge, which is added to the base rental cost at the desk.
 Most agencies require you to have held a valid driving licence for at least one year.
-Drivers under the age of 25 should expect to pay a daily Young Driver Surcharge, which is added to the base rental cost at the desk.

-Secure a Rental Car to Explore Malta Freely
+Secure a Rental Car to Freely Explore Malta

-Choosing to rent a car in Malta is a decision that transforms a simple holiday into a tailored exploration of Mediterranean culture.
-While the island's quirks, from driving on the left to the assertive local traffic, can be intimidating at first, the rewards far outweigh the initial learning curve.
-By considering your insurance options, selecting a compact vehicle, and booking well in advance of the summer rush, you set yourself up for a stress-free experience.
+While the country’s challenging landscape can be intimidating at first, from driving on the left to the assertive local traffic, the rewards far outweigh the initial learning curve.
+By selecting the right vehicle, considering your insurance options, and booking well in advance of the summer rush, you set yourself up for a stress-free experience.

-From the silent, torch-lit streets of Mdina to the rugged, salt-sprayed coastlines of Gozo, the archipelago is waiting to be discovered.
-Armed with the right information and a sense of adventure, you are ready to take the wheel.
-Do not leave your itinerary to the whims of a bus schedule.
+Armed with the knowledge from this guide and a sense of adventure, you are ready to take the wheel.
+Do not leave your itinerary to the whims of a bus schedule; instead, take the freedom of the open road.
 Book your car rental in Malta today and experience the islands exactly as they were meant to be seen.